Ordnance Survey Memoirs of Ireland: Materials

+Original publications

 Only one parish had its memoir published by the Ordnance Survey, namely Templemore, County Londonderry (comprising Derry city and the adjacent North West Liberties of Londonderry) in 1837.
 This 350-page volume was a poorly edited agglomeration of material whose production cost of £1,700 was three times the original estimate for publishing the whole county.
 A Topographical Dictionary of Ireland, comprising two volumes plus atlas published in 1837 by Samuel Lewis, was a similar work on a smaller scale, which undermined the case for a publicly funded memoir.
 The decennial census of 1841 also rendered redundant much of the basic statistical information in the memoirs.
 Work ceased in 1840.
 In 1842, Robert Peel, the Prime Minister, was approached by Irish politicians about reviving the memoir, and agreed to have the question considered by a commission, whose report published in 1843 advocated revival.
 However, only the geological survey was continued.